-My little confession is that I don’t particularly like chocolate.
-I appreciate it and I really enjoy a square or two of dark chocolate for both the flavour and the antioxidants, but we don’t really stock chocolate treats in our pantry.
-I do however like playing with chocolate in the kitchen and my friends like me more for it.
-My last game was to make a smooth, crunchy dark chocolate bark using raw cacao butter.
+Although I am not a huge fan of milk chocolate, I do enjoy a square or two of dark chocolate bar (for both the flavour and the antioxidants).
+I also like playing playing with chocolate in the kitchen, and my last game was to make a smooth, crunchy dark chocolate bark using raw cacao butter.

-Before I begin the recipe, here are some facts you might find interesting:
+Before I begin the recipe, here are some facts about cacao butter:

 - Cacao butter and cocoa butter are ‘almost’ the same thing.
 Cacao butter is the raw version of edible, vegetable fat derived from cacao bean.
 It is extracted and treated using very low temperatures, and is therefore considered raw and more nutritious; cocoa butter is produced by applying more heat.
 The same difference applies to raw cacao powder versus cocoa powder with the latter being roasted, processed type.
 Again, the raw cacao is deemed more superior when it comes to health benefits.